ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-Note that I added the `rtlcss()` function just after `style.css` file generated then renamed the file to `rtl.css`, and the final step is to output it.

 Run `gulp sass`, and you will have `style.css` and `rtl.css` files generated.

 To read more about Sass structure, and how to use it with Gulp you can read: